-Details related to serving at the site: ☐ Mission of the Community-Based Organization (CBO) ■ Who does the Community-Based Organization serve? ☐ What programs/service does the CBO offer? ☐ Specific policies and procedures related to the service placement.
-Review any proof of eligibility that is needed (fingerprinting, background check).
-CBO covers cost.
-Where should students go to have fingerprinting done? ☐ Discuss CBO volunteer expectations.
-Provide students a job description detailing the work they will do (outlines scope of work).
-Explain the types of activities that are "outside" the scope of work. ☐ Give the students their site supervisor's contact information. ☐ Will the students need to meet with the site supervisor prior to beginning their service? ☐ How closely will the student be supervised?
-By whom? ☐ Who do the students call if they cannot make their scheduled service, or will be late? ☐ Discuss appropriate attire when providing service (based on CBO standards). ☐ Provide specific training for the position. ☐ What will the student learn?
-What qualities or skills will the student develop?
-Review confidentiality rules for the site.
-Are pictures or video allowed?
-Review the risks associated with this placement.
-Explain what students should do if harassment occurs?
-Who do they contact? ☐ Talk about service schedule (total number of hours, days and times of the week, etc.).
+- □ Mission of the Community-Based Organization (CBO) - □ Who does the Community-Based Organization serve? - □ What programs/services does the CBO offer? - □ Specific policies and procedures related to the service placement. - □ Share how staff prioritize equitable practices (examples include agency mission statement & program goals; site environment reflects diversity and inclusion; all constituencies are treated equitably with care and support). - □ Share how site staff is prepared to accept and support qualified students of varying backgrounds (including race, religion, national origin, gender identity, sexual orientation, health related condition, age, disability, veteran status, immigration status, political belief, etc.). - Review any proof of eligibility that is needed (fingerprinting, background check). - CBO covers cost.
+Where should students go to have fingerprinting done? - Discuss CBO service expectations. - Provide students a job description detailing the work they will do (outlines scope of work).
+Explain the types of activities that are "outside" the scope of work. - Give the students their site supervisor's contact information. - □ Will the students need to meet with the site supervisor prior to beginning their service? - How closely will the student be supervised?
+By whom? - □ Who do the students call if they cannot make their scheduled service, or will be late? - Discuss appropriate attire when providing service (based on CBO standards).

+- Provide specific training for the position. - □ What will the student learn?
+What qualities or skills will the student develop? - Review confidentiality rules for the site.
+Are pictures or video allowed? - □ Review the risks associated with this placement. - Explain what students should do if harassment occurs?
+Who do they contact? - Talk about service schedule (total number of hours, days and times of the week, etc.).
 Also discuss beginning and end of service.
-Students should not volunteer outside of scheduled hours until requirement is complete.
-Who can the students contact with questions or concerns about their placement (CBO contact, and faculty contact)?
-Is there a CBO training or Orientation to attend?
+Students should not volunteer outside of scheduled hours until requirement is complete. - □ Who can the students contact with questions or concerns about their placement (CBO contact, and faculty contact)? - □ Is there a CBO training or Orientation to attend?
 Where?
 When?
-How long? ☐ Where do students check in at the site on their first day? ☐ How are students' service hours recorded?
-(For their course and the CBO). ☐ Give location of the site and directions via personal vehicle or public transportation.
+How long? - □ Where do students check in at the site on their first day? - How are students' service hours recorded?
+(For their course and the CBO). - Give location of the site and directions via personal vehicle or public transportation.
 Where will students park if they drive?
-What is the cost ssociated with parking or taking public transit?
-Emphasize that the student is esponsible for getting to and from the site.
-Who will be evaluating the students' service?
-Is there a formal evaluation the BO will fill out?
-The second orientation , presented by the community-based organization, should take place at the site where students will be working.
-This is the simplest, most effective way for students to become aware of emergency policies, accident procedures, and the rules and regulations of the site.
-On Site C Orientation - (On or before first day of service) Site Spec cific Risk Management Information □ Te our of site - location of restroom and break room.
-Where, and with whom, do students check in each time they arrive at the site?
-Where is the logbook kept (to record service hours)? eview safety rules of the site, location of emergency exits, and emergency rocedures.
-5. Introduce students to other staff at the agency. ☐ E mergency Contact Information: ask students' permission to share with niversity. ☐ R eview accident procedures at the site and what to do if a student or client is urt.
-Service-learning Guide for Community Partners.
-Service-learning Institute, a State University-Monterey Bay.
-Reprinted by permission.
+What is the cost associated with parking or taking public transit?
+Emphasize that the student is responsible for getting to and from the site. - □ Who will be evaluating the students' service?
+Is there a formal evaluation the CBO will fill out?